ankity2431/React-component-development/README.md

 # My Approach

-For this assignment, I tried to keep the code simple, clean, and easy to scale.
+I tried to keep the code simple, clean, and easy to scale.
 I used React, TypeScript, and TailwindCSS for building the UI components.
 Storybook was added for documentation and for testing different states of the components quickly.

 <h3>InputField Component</h3>